-9. Periodic assessment of the effectiveness of planning, resource allocation, institutional renewal processes, and availability of resources.
+plannin odic assessment of the effectiveness of ng, resource allocation, institutional renewal ses, and availability of resources.

-Standard VII Criteria - Governance, Leadership, and Administration
+ŝ Standard VII Criteria - Governance, Leadership, and Administration Primary Documents, Processes, and Procedures

-- 1. A clearly articulated and transparent governance structure that outlines its roles, responsibilities and accountability for decision making by each constituency, including governing body, administration, faculty, staff, and students. - 2.
-A legally constituted governing body that: - a. serves the public interest, ensures that the institution clearly states and fulfills its mission and goals, has fiduciary responsibility for the institution, and is ultimately accountable for the academic quality, planning, and fiscal well-being of the institution: - b. has sufficient independence and expertise to ensure the integrity of the institution.
-Members must have primary responsibility to the accredited institution and not allow political, financial, or other influences to interfere with their governing responsibilities; - ensures that neither the governing body nor individual members interferes in the day-to-day operations of the institution; - d. oversees at the policy level the quality of teaching and learning, the approval of degree programs and the awarding of degrees, the establishment of personnel policies and procedures, the approval of policies and by laws, and the assurance of strong fiscal management; - e. plays a basic policy-making role in financial affairs to ensure integrity and strong financial management.
-This may include a timely review of audited financial statements and/or other documents related to the fiscal viability of the institution; - f. appoints and regularly evaluates the performance of the Chief Executive Officer;
+1. A cle early articulated and transparent Organization charts

+- ance structure that outlines its roles, Mission statement, vision, core values

+• sibilities and accountability for decision Employee handbook

+by each constituency, including governing administration, faculty, staff, and students.
+Board of Trustees committee guidelines/Bylaws

+gally constituted governing body that: Audit Committee of the Board of Trustees agendas/minutes

+a. serves the public interest, ensures that Workforce Subcommittee charter/minutes

+the institution clearly states and fulfills its Business Affairs Committee of the Board

+mission and goals, has fiduciary of Trustees agendas/minutes

+responsibility for the institution, and is Student Outcomes Committee of the

+ultimately accountable for the academic Board of Trustees agendas/minutes

+quality, planning, and fiscal well-being of Board of Trustees agendas/minutes

+h the institution; has sufficient independence and Foundation webpage

+b. • Select job descriptions

+expertise to ensure the integrity of the institution.
+Members must have primary

+responsibility to the accredited institution

+and not allow political, financial, or other

+influences to interfere with their governing

+responsibilities;

+C. ensures that neither the governing body

+0. nor individual members interferes in the

+day-to-day operations of the institution;

+d. oversees at the policy level the quality of

+teaching and learning, the approval of

+degree programs and the awarding of

+degrees, the establishment of personnel

+policies and procedures, the approval of

+policies and by laws, and the assurance

+of strong fiscal management;

+e. plays a basic policy-making role in

+financial affairs to ensure integrity and

+strong financial management.
+This may

+include a timely review of audited

+financial statements and/or other

+documents related to the fiscal viability of

+the institution;

+f. appoints and regularly evaluates the

+performance of the Chief Executive

+Officer;